 7. More deposit is good

 Most companies will want a minimum of 5% deposit to consider you for a mortgage but in reality, the more you have the better.
 Mortgage companies look at the Loan to Value ratio and most won’t go above 90%.
 So if you are looking at a house worth £100,000, you would need at least £10,000 deposit to get to that figure.
+Don’t forget to take the current UK mortgage interest rate into consideration.

 8. Buying together can be better